jordan-yee/qmk_firmware/keyboards/splitkb/kyria/keymaps/jordan-yee/readme.md

    - Plug in the second (Pro Micro/Right) half and repeat.
      - This half shows up as `Caterina device connected...` after pressing the bootloader/reset button.
+     - UPDATE: You may have to double-tap the reset button for this one.
+This time, my first attempt at auto-flashing with only pressing it once had errors, but the second time I double-tapped the reset and it worked.
      - This one automatically disconnects after only a few seconds, making it harder to flash--you just have to flash it while you can.
      - Checking/enabling `Auto-Flash` is probably the way to go here.